 Content

 ASMR in marketing is gaining popularity.
-You may have seen videos yourself in which whispering or another sound is used to relax the target audience.
+You may have even heard commercials or seen videos yourself in which whispering or another sound is used to relax the target audience.
 ASMR videos on YouTube have millions of clicks and the asmr artists earn a lot of money with them.

-But the hype is not only becoming increasingly relevant for YouTube.
+But the hype is not only becoming increasingly relevant for a YouTube channel.
 As a brand, you can benefit from this phenomenon and in this article, as a sound expert, I will show you how.

 ASMR stands for Autonomous Sensory Meridian Response.
 Sounds complicated, but simply means: feeling tingles (often on the back of the head) in response to triggers that are perceived as deeply relaxing.